AlexandreFenyo/net-monitor/README.md

 ### global parameters

 There is currently one global optional parameter: `dispatchUrl`.
-This parameter is used to help the browser locate the net-monitor server when the base URL (http[s]://[hostname]:[port]/[context]) of the web page that makes use of net-monitor is not the same that the base URL of the server side of net-monitor.
+This parameter is used to help the browser locate the dispatch servlet in the net-monitor server when the base URL (http[s]://[hostname]:[port]/[context]) of the web page that makes use of net-monitor is not the same that the base URL of the server side of net-monitor.

 For instance, suppose that the html page using net-monitor has been loaded from http[s]://[hostname]:[port]/[local-part] (ex: https://myserver.com:4443/myapp/app.html).
 When dispatchUrl is not used, the net-monitor JavaScript client computes the server URL using the protocol, hostname and port from the URL of the page, and adds the context `/net-monitor`.
 Therefore, this lead to https://myserver.com:4443/net-monitor In case the net-monitor server is published at another URL, for instance http://myotherserver:8080/net-monitor, you must set dispatchUrl to http://myotherserver:8080/net-monitor.